grafana/grafana/docs/sources/installation/upgrading.md

 ### Backend plugins

-Grafana now require backend plugins to be signed.
+Grafana now requires backend plugins to be signed.
 If a backend plugin is not signed Grafana will not load/start it.
 This is an additional security measure to make sure backend plugin binaries and files haven't been tampered with.
-It's possible to allow unsigned plugins using a configuration setting, but is something we strongly disadvise doing.
+All Grafana authored backend plugins, including Enterprise plugins, are now signed.
+It's possible to allow unsigned plugins using a configuration setting, but is something we strongly advise against doing.
 Read more [here]({{< relref "configuration/#allow-loading-unsigned-plugins" >}}) about this setting.